 The student must satisfactorily meet all financial obligations to the University, including payment of graduation dues, in order to obtain a diploma or transcript showing graduation.
-The amount of dues is determined by the class with the approval of the president.
-If graduation dues were paid as a previous graduate, only half of the dues will be required for the next degree.
+Graduation class dues are a mandatory non-refundable fee that covers expenses such as class gift, and miscellaneous class activities.
+This fee applies to campus as well as Adult Degree Program students.
+When a student returns to obtain an additional degree and graduation dues were paid as an initial Southwestern graduate, only half of the dues will be required for each subsequent graduation class.
+Graduation dues are charged to the student account at the beginning of the semester in which the student will graduate.